flyandi/BitsyOSD/README.md

 ## Why another OSD?

-There are plenty of options out there but I needed something very simple that just works and was simple - I looked at all the other great projects which provide a lot of configuration options but that was overkill for me.
-So I rewrote the codebase and created a fixed layout OSD that just provides the most essential information.
+There are plenty of OSD options out there but I needed an OSD that was easy to maintain but still had all the features that I wanted.
+That's why I created BitsyOSD - a minimal configuration OSD that works right of the "box" (yes, there is a box that you can print on your 3D printer).

-Although the OSD has a fixed layout, there are easy to understand configuration options which allows you to customize the firmware to your needs.
+The OSD itself has a fixed layout that provides all essential information and only requires configuration of the GPS.

-One of the big highlights is that the firmware supports the DJI Naza Flight Controller.
+BitsyOSD supports the standard NEMA GPS as well DJI's Naza protocol.

 ## Features